When I got married I had a picture in my mind of what life would look like.

 You know, the happily ever after, without all the struggles in between.

-After 20 years of marriage, I now know that the struggles in between are actually what have drawn us closer to each other and closer to God.
+After over 20 years of marriage, I now know that the struggles in between are actually what have drawn us closer to each other and closer to God.

 Would I have willingly chose the hard times?
 Probably not.